September 1 – Conductor and Accompanist

 Accommodations for students to bring and/or purchase lunches at or near the rehearsal site.

-Pepwear will contact you directly about the selling of t-shirts and plaques online.
+The CTSWS Co-Chairs will contact you about the possibility of purchasing Pepwear t-shirts and plaques.

 Conductor and Accompanist lunches.